miniBill/witch-awakening/DLCs/Core/Quests.md

 - A Gilded Collar.
 Which turns you or one of your willing companions into a GENIE

 Notes:
-+ If you instead keep the artifact, you will run into a stranger who will sell you a key for 20 power, unlocking the artifact, Granting: "Jin" [Choose a Name]
++ If you instead keep the artifact, you will run into a stranger who will sell you a key for 20 power, unlocking the artifact, Granting: “Jin” [Choose a Name]
 + Jin is an exception to the racial clause against witch masters.
 However, that does mean you may need to be prepared to fight other witches over her if they find out!
 + Companions made into Gemini twins will need to split their magics and perks as evenly as possible, try to balance them.
 Feel free to start as one of these races yourself if you wish.